 The best The Ordinary products for closed comedones.

 The Ordinary for Closed Comedones – This page is just a guide and not of a professional opinion.
-Please always speak to a professional for a diagnosis.
+Always speak to a professional for a diagnosis of Closed Comedones.
 Should you use any products listed on this page, it is recommended to patch-test first.
-Never use these products on compromised skin.
-Always read the instructions on the official page before using it.
+Never use these products on compromised skin, and always read the instructions on the official page before using them.

 A simple guide to closed comedones.